gabrielareia/Coodesh-Back-end-Challenge-2021/README.md

 To use ```PUT``` or ```DELETE``` an Api Key is needed, the Api Key for this project is in "appsettings.json" for convenience, in real life an Api Key should never be stored there.

+## To-Do List

+- [ ] Setup the project to work with Docker.
+- [ ] Fix the pagination.
+Get an object with the page results and include the previous and next page.

 ## Conclusion

 I really enjoyed working on this challenge, I hope to be able to participate in other projects like that in the future.